Margaret (Peg) Lusink

 Principally considered a trailblazer for her appointment as Victoria's first female Judicial Officer of the Family Court and first female Partner in a Melbourne commercial law firm, Peg has been privileged, over nine decades, to observe tremendous social change and developments in the law.
 However, Peg's greatest achievements must also be noted to include the deep and enduring relationship with her two adored husbands and three sons.
 As Peg observes of her life both inside and outside the law: 'it's a great history' and 'an extraordinary journey' (Interview Rubenstein).

-Selected Resources: 'Law in Family', The Daily News (Perth), 29 March 1939; 'And what do we have here?!'
+Sources used to compile this entry: 'Law in Family', The Daily News (Perth), 29 March 1939; 'And what do we have here?!'
 The first (25) women to sign the Victorian Bar Roll - some personal reminiscences [Slideshow]; Peg Lusink interviewed by Kim Rubenstein in the Trailblazing Women and the Law oral history project, ORAL TRC 6535/35; National Library of Australia, Oral History and Folklore Collection; Swain, Shurlee, Born in hope : the early years of the Family Court of Australia, NewSouth Publishing, Sydney, 2012; Lusink, Peg, Interviewed by Juliette Brodsky and Simone Jacobson, 27 March 2008 (private hands).